Schools And Education Groups

 Amersham Museum runs a rich and engaging programme of activities for school and youth groups.
 This includes taught sessions in the museum and in schools, a range of loan boxes which can be borrowed and feature objects from our handling collection, and an annual art competition.

 Youth groups, including Girlguiding and Scout units, are welcome to visit the museum, or to arrange bespoke sessions to complete badges including Local Knowledge for Cubs, or Explore Skills Builders for Brownies.
-Contact our Learning Officer to discuss your needs and book your session.
+Contact us to discuss your needs and book your session.

 The loan boxes cover a wide range of themes including the arrival of the railway, Metro-land, traditional toys, WWI and WWII.They include original objects, which can be handled, documents, maps and photographs, with detailed information about the contents.
 Contact firstname.lastname@example.org to make a booking.